tldr-pages/tldr/pages/osx/auvaltool.md

 # auvaltool

-> Mac OS X AudioUnit validation tool.
+> AudioUnit validation tool for Mac.
 > More information: <https://www.unix.com/man-page/mojave/1/auvaltool>.

 - List all available AudioUnits of any type: